p7r/dadaist/README.md

 division, to attack or to lie.
 Twitter has enough of that already, it doesn't need you using this to do more.

+## Where is it being used?

+Right now dadaist powers https://twitter.com/imaginedbeings

+More will follow.

 ## Installation

 Add this line to your application's Gemfile: